Elias Visontay Transport and urban affairs reporter

 Under NSW law, drivers conducting rideshare services must undergo several checks to ensure passenger safety, similar to how taxi drivers are screened.
 Photograph: Nam Y Huh/AP

-New South Wales authorities have launched legal action against Uber, alleging the rideshare giant allowed 57 food delivery drivers to transport passengers without clearing the required background safety checks.
+New South Wales authorities have launched legal action against Uber, alleging that the rideshare giant allowed 57 food delivery drivers to transport passengers without clearing the required background safety checks.

-The independent state regulator, the NSW Point to Point Transport commission, commenced proceedings against Uber this week.
+The independent state regulator, the NSW Point to Point Transport Commission, commenced proceedings against Uber this week.
 It claims Uber – which is facing a maximum fine of about $1.5m – failed to ensure it was complying with safety standards designed to protect passengers.

 The regulator has alleged that on two separate occasions in August and December 2022, failures in Uber’s systems allowed “multiple food delivery drivers”, who were only legally allowed to deliver food on the company’s Uber Eats platform, to also carry passengers.